qua-platform/qua-qsim/README.md

 ### 1. Define your simulated quantum parameters

-With the QUA configuration in place, the next step is to define the parameters for your simulated quantum system.
-These parameters include the physical characteristics of the qubits and their interactions within the simulation environment.
-In this example, we will specify the parameters for a system of two fixed-frequency transmon qubits.
+Next, define the parameters for your simulated quantum system.
+These include the physical characteristics of the qubits and their interactions within the simulation environment.
+Below is an example:

-Below is an example of how to define the quantum parameters for our simulation:

 ```python
 from quaqsim.architectures.transmon_pair import TransmonPair